 The floor vents are readily accessible for small kids, though childproofing may also be required.

-So, I suggest you keep reading this article to know the appropriate stages of using childproof floor vents without damaging your floors.
+So, I suggest you keep reading this article to know the appropriate stages of using baby proofing floor vents without damaging your floors.
 I believe that It will also help you to keep your child and keys secured.

 You can also read how to baby proof drawers & cabinets.